raazankeet/employees-api/README.md

     mvn spring-boot:run
     ```

-2. The API will be accessible at `http://localhost:8080/api/employees`.
+2. The API will be accessible at `http://localhost:8080`.

-3. Access the Swagger UI for API documentation at `http://localhost:8080/swagger-ui/index.html`.

 ## API Endpoints